How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 What this means in practice

 If you're travelling in July and apply in mid-April (12 weeks out), you're cutting it fine on standard US processing during peak season.
-Pay for expedited and you're comfortable.
-Apply in April, go standard, and discover processing is running 8 weeks?
-You're making emergency calls.
-The £15 or $60 expedite fee is the cheapest travel insurance you'll ever buy.
+Pay the $60 for expedited processing, and you're comfortable - you've bought certainty.
+Apply in April on standard rates, though, and discover processing is running 8 weeks?
+You're making frantic calls, negotiating with airlines, hoping for a last-minute emergency slot.

 How Long Does Passport Renewal Take in the United Kingdom?